Frequently Asked Questions

 Will the hotel and itinerary be baby-friendly?

 ZERO TO THREE will work closely with each family to make sure that you and your child are comfortable during your stay in DC.
-For example, we can provide a pack-n-play at the hotel and age-appropriate options at the meals we share.
-Someone from ZERO TO THREE will be in touch with each family during the weeks prior to your trip to help you prepare for your visit.
+For example, we can provide a crib at the hotel, age-appropriate snacks (with food allergies in mind), and information on where to eat in between visits with your Members of Congress.
+While meetings will be flexible to the schedules of policymakers, we hope families are comfortable caring for their babies the way they need to during meetings, including allowing them to sleep, eat, or even cry.
+A ZERO TO THREE liaison will be in touch with each family during the weeks prior to your trip to coordinate travel, help you prepare for your visit, and answer any questions.

 What if I’m not currently active on social media?

 That’s OK!
-What better reason to start Tweeting than to tell your Members of Congress why they need to #ThinkBabiesAndAct?
-As part of Strolling Thunder, we ask that participants actively share their travels and experience on social media.
-We’ll provide some simple tips to help you set up an account if needed, share photos, and connect with your Members of Congress as well as other participants and supporters across the country.
-Whether you prefer Twitter, Facebook, Instagram, or another platform, we need your help to share the #ThinkBabiesAndAct message before, during, and after your trip.
+What better reason to start posting than to tell your Members of Congress why they need to #ThinkBabiesAndAct?
+As part of Strolling Thunder, we ask that participants actively share their experiences on social media.
+Whether you prefer Twitter, Facebook, Instagram, or another platform, we need your help to share the Think Babies message before, during, and after the event.